kmucavele/bookshelf/README.md

 # Small Digital Bookshelf Project

 ### Digital Books Database App (written in Java and MySQL)
 * The purpose of this project was to get familiar with:
   * JDBC
   * Connecting to a databases in Java
   * JDBC connection pools
   * Writing tests with JUnit

+The project was made in the first year of my apprenticeship.

 ### Functionalities
 * Users can create a book based on a Book class